Table of Contents:

 Choose the Right Toys

-There are tons and tons of cat toys on the market.
-But do you know your cat’s toy preference?
+There are tons and tons of cat toys on the market, but do you know your cat’s toy preference?
 Is your cat a birder, a mouser, or a bugger?
-Does your cat prefer toys that mimic birds, mice or catching bugs?
-There are many types of cat toys made for cats and each cat has his or her own preferences as to what stimulates them to interact.
+Does your cat prefer toys that mimic birds, mice, or catching bugs?
+There are many types of cat toys made for cats and each cat has their own preferences as to what stimulates them to interact.

-Buy several cat toys and roll them or toss them to your cat to determine his or her preference.
+Buy several cat toys and roll them or toss them to your cat to determine their preference.
 Watch to see which type of toy is most interesting to your cat.
-For example, you may see a trend of your cat preferring toys that simulate birds such as bird shaped toys, toys that chirp, toys made of a bird-type substrate (feathers), or toys that create bird-like movements (fluttering toys).
-Other cats will prefer toys that mimic “catching small rodents,” such as cat toys shaped like mice, toys that squeak, toys made of fur, or toys that have jerking movements.
-They may also enjoy tossing, biting or carrying their “prey.”
-Movements that simulate bug catching are a favorite play type of many cats.
+For example, you may see a trend of your cat preferring toys that simulate birds, such as bird-shaped toys, toys that chirp, toys made of a bird-type substrate (feathers), or toys that create bird-like movements (fluttering toys).
+Other cats will prefer toys that mimic “catching small rodents,” such as toys shaped like mice, toys that squeak, toys made of fur, or toys that have jerking movements.
+They may also enjoy tossing, biting, or carrying their “prey.”
+Movements that simulate bug catching are a favorite play type for many cats.
 You can test this by giving your cat a kibble of food to chase, use a laser light on the floor or wall, or by playing with a string with a knot on the end and moving it quickly.

 Once you figure out what your cat prefers, you can vary the sizes and types of cat toys within that category.